Operation Thunderbolt (1951): Reconnaissance in force (9-29 January)

 In the I Corps zone, the first phase line lay 4 mi short of Suwon in territory already well examined.
 Milburn picked the 25th Infantry Division reinforced by the Turkish Brigade to make the advance.
-According to the scheme of moving in multiple columns, General Kean sent the 35th Infantry up Routes 39 and 1 in the west, the Turks over a secondary road between Routes 1 and 17 and up 17 itself on the east.
+According to the scheme of moving in multiple columns, Kean sent the 35th Infantry up Routes 39 and 1 in the west, the Turks over a secondary road between Routes 1 and 17 and up 17 itself on the east.
 Out along the coast, a fifth column made up of the reconnaissance companies of the 25th Infantry Division and the 3rd Infantry Division screened the west flank of the advance.
 The initial phase line in the IX Corps zone traced the high ground just above Route 20 which included the area previously reconnoitered by Task Force Johnson.
 Coulter again ordered the 1st Cavalry Division to advance.
-Choosing to start in two columns, General Gay sent the 8th Cavalry north on Route 55 toward Yangji-ri, where Colonel Johnson had met resistance on the earlier mission, and the 7th Cavalry Regiment up Route 13 into the territory above Ich’on.
+Choosing to start in two columns, Gay sent the 8th Cavalry north on Route 55 toward Yangji-ri, where Johnson had met resistance on the earlier mission, and the 7th Cavalry Regiment up Route 13 into the territory above Ich’on.
 Screening wide to the flanks of each axis lest they bypass an enemy force, the columns on the 25th developed islands of opposition, mostly light, along or just below the first phase line.
 Sharp counterattacks hit the Turks on the secondary road east of Route 1 and the 8th Cavalry in the Yangji-ri area, but in both instances the PVA eventually broke contact.
 Captives identified only two divisions of the 50th Army across the 30 mi front of the advance.
 This disclosure and the general pattern of light resistance indicated that the XIII Army Group had set out a counter-reconnaissance screen to shield defenses or assembly areas farther north.
 According to the prisoners, some positions would be found between 2-5 mi farther north.
 This location would place them generally along the second phase line, which coincided with Suwon and a stretch of Route 20 in the west, then tipped northeast to touch the Han 10 mi above Yoju.